 - As part of the online application, a carefully thought out, well-written research essay.
 The essay guidelines specified on the Goldwater Applicant Information and Instructions page should be followed to the letter, especially with respect to formatting.

 - If the nominee is not a citizen and has permanent resident status: a copy of the nominee's Permanent Resident Card and a letter of intent to become a U.S. citizen must be uploaded to the online application.

 - Hard copies of official transcripts from all colleges and universities you have ever attended, including UCSB.
-Please request these early so they are received at our office before the campus deadline.
 UCSB transcripts should be requested only after your grades have posted for Fall quarter.
-Our office is able to utilize unofficial course records for campus review, but updated transcripts should be sent as soon as your grades have posted for fall quarter.
+Please request any non-UCSB transcripts (i.e. coursework not on your UCSB transcript) well before the campus deadline.
 For UCSB transcripts only, you may opt to use an unofficial transcript if signed by the scholarship coordinator.
-Official UCSB eTranscripts may also be used for the most reliable and rapid delivery: select "eTranscript" in GOLD's official transcript ordering service and have your official eTranscript sent to: email@example.com.
+Official UCSB eTranscripts may also be used for the most reliable and rapid delivery: select "eTranscript" in GOLD's official transcript ordering service to have your official UCSB eTranscript sent to: email@example.com.